samover/CV/README.md

 - **Society of Jesus Trainee (2008-2010)**

     Fulfilled multiple duties at locations worldwide, including community relief work, social work and pastoral work.
-Assisted village in Guyanese Amazon in primary school operations, teaching, developing library facility, and training pastoral lay administrators.
+Assisted village in Guyanese Amazon with primary school operations, teaching, developing library facility, and training pastoral lay administrators.

 **VOLUNTEER FOR MISSIONARIES OF CHARITY, SAN GREGORIO, ROME (2003-2004)

-I volunteered at a homeless shelter helping in the kitchen, cleaning, offering personal and pastoral care and organising entertainment activities.
-A highlight was the Christmas Carol Service I helped organise for the residents.
+I volunteered at a homeless shelter, helping in the kitchen, cleaning, offering personal and pastoral care and organising entertainment activities.
+A highlight was the Christmas Carol Service I helped to organise for the residents.

-**VOLUNTEER FOR MISSIONARIES OF CHARITY, TOR BELLA MONACA / PONTE MILVIO (2007-2008)
+**VOLUNTEER FOR MISSIONARIES OF CHARITY, TOR BELLA MONACA / PONTE MILVIO, ROME (2007-2008)

-I offered education and catechesis to Roma children in a trailer camp at Ponte Milvio and after school care at Tor Bella Monaca to children from disfunctional families.
-I feel that my main achievement has been staying faithful to them, despite the many setbacks and difficult circumstances of the work.
+I offered education and catechesis to Roma children in a trailer camp at Ponte Milvio and after-school care at Tor Bella Monaca to children from disfunctional families.
+I feel that my main achievement was staying faithful to them, despite the many setbacks and difficult circumstances of the work.

 ## Education